zhendrikse/tdd/tdd-katas/sudoku-kata/sudoku-kata-clojure/README.md

 ```
 </details>

-Now we can get the values used in every row, column and block.
-Let’s write functions that check if every row, column and block is valid as per the rules of sudoku.
+Now we can get the values used in every row, column, and block.
+Let’s write functions that check if every
+row, column, and block is valid as per the rules of sudoku.

 ### Exercise 11

 <details>
   <summary>
-Write the function <code>(valid-rows? board)</code> that returns true if every row in board is a valid filled row.
+Write the function <code>(valid-rows? board)</code> that returns true if every row in <code>board</code> is a valid filled row.
   </summary>

 ```clojure